The American Express Platinum Card unlocks an array of valuable rewards for cardholders in the know.

-Plus, right now, there’s 80,000 bonus points on the table (the highest sign on bonus available on any Amex NZ card) for new cardholders who apply, are approved and spend $1,500 in the first three months of card membership.
+Plus, right now, there are 80,000 bonus points on the table (the highest sign-on bonus available on any Amex NZ card) for new cardholders who apply, are approved and spend $1,500 in the first three months of card membership.

 In this article, we break down the key benefits to show how the American Express Platinum Card could deliver well over $3,000 worth of value in the first year.